Gatehead-Bank-Broadband-Project/cfp-website/index.markdown

 ![under construction](http://www.animatedgif.net/underconstruction/5consbar2_e0.gif) <br>
 # This site is under construction, some parts ~~may~~ will be broken or incomplete

 Welcome!
-If you're on this site, you're probably interested in signing up to this project, in that case click here (link not ready yet).
+If you're on this site, you're probably interested in signing up to this project, in that case click [here](https://ghbbp.digital/signup/).
 If you want to find out more about what this project aims to do and what you can do to help, please read the posts below.

 <iframe src="https://www.google.com/maps/d/embed?mid=1BSnFlhzaZdDQFk7q5WICiFYtUMjdEt1s" width="640" height="480"></iframe>